Security & Compliance Framework

 8. GDPR Compliance

-CSAD processes case data as a processor under GDPR Article 28, with strict data protection obligations:
+CSAD processes operational data as a processor under GDPR Article 28, with strict data protection obligations:

 Data Processing Agreement: